Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-manager.md

 Component manager provides information about installed and running components.

-The main features of the `Tizen.Applications.ComponentBased.ComponentManager` class include:
+The main features of the `Tizen.Applications.ComponentBased.ComponentManager` class includes the following:

 -   Managing running component context